-Customers have adopted the iMessage app and they are sending and sharing products, especially with increased discoverability in iOS 11 (shown above).
+Although the app was originally built with stylists in mind, many customers have adopted the iMessage app for sending and sharing products, especially with increased discoverability in iOS 11 (shown above).

 For the pilot, we trained over fifty Saks associates to use iMessage to send and sell products to their existing clients.
-Regarding the purpose we really built it for, it failed.
-Associates did not adopt the new tool for a reason that our team was just beginning to learn - their fragmentation of tools and inefficiencies of their workflow.
+Regarding the purpose we really built it for, it was only modestly successful.
+Associates were hesitant to adopt the new tool for a reason that our team was just beginning to learn - their fragmentation of tools and inefficiencies of their workflow.

-The next project I worked on (Unified Stylist App) was my attempt to solve this problem and create something that would truly simplify associates lives.
+The next project I worked on (Unified Stylist App) was my attempt to solve this problem and create something that would truly simplify stylist technology at Saks.